ZachBania/React-Firebase/README.md

-# Getting Started with Create React App
+# Fundementals with Create React App

-This project was created with [Create React App](https://github.com/facebook/create-react-app).

-The project is built with [React Bootstrap](https://react-bootstrap.netlify.app/) and demonstrates basic functionality within a React architecture.
+This project was created with [Create React App](https://github.com/facebook/create-react-app) and [React Bootstrap](https://react-bootstrap.netlify.app/) to demonstrate basic functionality within a React architecture.

+## Built with Firebase and Firestore

+This project implements [Firebase Auth](https://firebase.google.com/docs/auth) to manage authentication of users, and [Firestore](https://firebase.google.com/docs/firestore/quickstart) to manage all additional data.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser, npm start will run the app in the development mode.

 The page will reload when you make changes.

-## Built with Firebase and Firestore

-This project implements [Firebase Auth](https://firebase.google.com/docs/auth) to manage authentication of users, and [Firestore](https://firebase.google.com/docs/firestore/quickstart) to manage all additional data.